cchudzicki-ocw-testing/12.006-fall-2022/content/pages/syllabus.md

 Lebl, Jiri. *Basic Analysis I: Introduction to Real Analysis, Volume 1*.
 CreateSpace Independent Publishing Platform, 2018.
 ISBN: 9781718862401.
 This book is available as [a free PDF download](https://www.jirka.org/ra/).
 You can purchase a paper copy by following a link at the same site.

+## References

+Among the many books on nonlinear dynamics and chaos, you may ﬁnd it interesting to consult, either during or after the course, the following:

+- P. Berg´e, Y. Pomeau, and C. Vidal, Order within Chaos: Towards a Deterministic Approach to Turbulence (Wiley, 1984).
+An undergraduate-level physical introduction to the subject.
+- M. Cross and H. Greenside, Pattern Formation and Dynamics in Nonequilibrium Systems,(Cambridge, 2009).
+- P. Cvitanovi´c, ed., Universality in Chaos (Adam Hilger Ltd., Bristol, 1984).
+Contains reprints of a number of original research papers in the ﬁeld.
+- P. Cvitanovi´c, R. Artuso, R. Mainieri, G. Tanner and G. Vattay, Chaos: Classical and Quan-tum, ChaosBook.org (Niels Bohr Institute, Copenhagen 2020)
+- J. Gleick, Chaos (Viking, New York, 1987).
+An excellent popular introduction.
+- J. Guckenheimer and P. Holmes, Nonlinear oscillations, dynamical systems, and bifurcations of vector ﬁelds (Springer-Verlag, 2013).
+A graduate-level applied mathematics text.
+- H. G. Schuster, Deterministic chaos, 2nd ed.
+(Wiley-VCH, 2005).
+An advanced book of interest to physicists.
+- D. Turcotte, Fractals and Chaos in Geology and Geophysics, 2nd edition (Cambridge Uni-versity Press, New York, 1997).

 ## Requirements

 There are no exams.